-Chatbot trend has apeared two years ago and still on the table along with Big Data, IoT, VR, and Live Streaming.
+Chatbot trend has appeared two years ago and still on the table along with Big Data, IoT, VR, and Live Streaming.
+It’s even expected that 80 percent of companies will be using chatbots for interaction with customers by 2020.
 But!
 Unlike its competitors, chatbots are much cheaper in development and thus stand near to the consumer market than future techs like IoT.
 Moreover, chatbots have found their place in the business world and play a decisive role in a set of monetization strategies that are used to attract more customers and increase sales.

 Popular Chatbot Platforms